Policy Making Code of Practice

 The proposed Code of Practice

-Clarity of aim- whether a policy put forward is based on facts and fairness, or is merely lobbying in order to promote a vested interest
+Clarity of aim- whether a policy put forward is based on a fair summary of the facts and aims to be fair to all who are affected, or is merely lobbying in order to promote a vested interest

 Honesty